Kahsolt/water-quality-predict/doc/api.md

 Serving through HTTP protocol, the payload for both requests and responses are JSON and files (optional).
 ℹ All routes are RESTful-like designed.
 ℹ For sending json with files in a single request, refer to [python-requests-post-json-and-file-in-single-request](https://stackoverflow.com/questions/19439961/python-requests-post-json-and-file-in-single-request)
-ℹ For serializing NumPy arrays, refer to [numpy-array-to-base64-and-back-to-numpy-array-python](https://stackoverflow.com/questions/6485790/numpy-array-to-base64-and-back-to-numpy-array-python)
+ℹ <del> For serializing NumPy arrays, refer to [numpy-array-to-base64-and-back-to-numpy-array-python](https://stackoverflow.com/questions/6485790/numpy-array-to-base64-and-back-to-numpy-array-python) </del>

 The common JSON fields for all payloads: